Ceramic Dictionary

 Read more about: Container – Glaze-base

-Bat wash is a coating of refractory powder made up of half flint and half kaolin that is mixed with water and painted on kiln shelves to prevent wear and the accidental running of glazes from fusing to the shelves.
+Bat wash is a coating of refractory powder made up of half flint and half kaolin that is mixed with water and painted onto kiln shelves to prevent wear and the accidental running of glazes from fusing to the shelves.

 ca: RECEPTA